-Casper College is required to comply with any state regulations before educational classes can take place within that state.
+Casper College is required to comply with any state regulations before educational courses can take place within that state.
 The regulations for any state and Casper College's ability to comply with these regulations will determine whether a student may enroll in a course.
-Courses that are regulated include offering online and/or campus-based courses, as well as fieldwork rotations.
-Casper College participates in the National Council of State Authorization Reciprocity Agreement (NC-SARA) Once you have graduated from the Occupational Therapy Assistant Program, you will be eligible to take the national test through National Therapy (NBCOT).
-Earning your certification will make you eligible to apply for occupational Therapy assistant jobs in the United States.
-Each state will have its own licensure requirements.
-The Wyoming Board of Occupational Therapy is available here: https://occupationaltherapy.wyo.gov/
+Courses that are regulated include offering online and/or campus-based courses, as well as fieldwork experiences.
+Casper College participates in the National Council of State Authorization Reciprocity Agreement (NC-SARA) Once a student has graduated from the Occupational Therapy Assistant Program, the student will be eligible to take the national exam through the National Board for Certification in Occupational Therapy (NBCOT) Students earning national certification will make the students eligible to apply for occupational therapy assistant jobs in the United States.
+Each state has their own licensure requirements.
+The Wyoming Board of Occupational Therapy is available here: https://occupationaltherapy.wyo.gov/.